BaileyYi19307/Class-Projects/README.md

 # Mini Class Projects

 ## [Tic Tac Toe Game](./tic-tac-toe)
-An interactive command-line **Tic Tac Toe** game that allows players to compete against each other or an AI opponent.
-The game includes customizable board sizes and intelligent move algorithms.
+A command-line Tic Tac Toe game built in JavaScript.
+The game allows for customizable board sizes and offers a computer opponent.

 - **Technologies**: JavaScript, Node.js, Mocha, Chai
-- **Course**: [Course Name]

 ## [JavaScript Functional Programming Toolkit](./functional-programming-toolkit)
 This project focuses on building a toolkit of functional programming utilities using JavaScript.
 It includes: